Wellness visits, screenings and vaccinations are covered as part of your benefits.

 View our guidelines to good health for a list of important screenings and exams:

 You can talk to your doctor about important screenings and vaccinations during your wellness visit.
-An annual wellness visit is a good time to discuss which preventive services1 you need.
+An annual wellness visit is a good time to discuss which preventive services you need.
 A preventive service may be a screening, vaccination or advice from your doctor.
 Preventive services can detect or help prevent illness and health problems.

 Protect your baby from potentially serious diseases before their second birthday and earn a $25 reward.
 The Centers for Disease Control and Prevention vaccine schedule helps make sure your baby is protected at the right time.
 The vaccine schedule is based on how your child’s immune system responds to vaccines and how likely your baby is to be exposed to a disease.